-We next seek unperturbed (i.e. base state) transient solutions to Eq.
-(19) for non-conserved volume which manifest self-similarity.
-A global stability argument as presented in Section IV B for stationary solutions proved unsuccessful since the self-similar form of the governing interface equation cannot be converted into gradient flow form.
-Therefore we instead applied a generalized linear stability analysis [45] which helps determine whether infinitesimal non-modal disturbances undergo any transient or asymptotic amplification.
+We next seek unperturbed (i.e., base state) transient solutions to Eq.
+(19) for nonconserved volume which manifest self-similarity.
+A global stability argument as presented in Sec.
+IV B for stationary solutions proved unsuccessful since the self-similar form of the governing interface equation cannot be converted into gradient flow form.
+Therefore, we instead applied a generalized linear stability analysis [47] which helps determine whether infinitesimal nonmodal disturbances undergo any transient or asymptotic amplification.

-A. Self-similar solutions with time independent Dirichlet conditions
+A. Self-similar solutions with time-independent Dirichlet conditions

-Previous studies have delineated the conditions leading to existence and uniqueness of self-similar solutions as well as the attraction of spatially confined initial distributions toward self-similar base states [50].
-Here we focus on volume non-conserving positive states $S(\eta)$ consistent with time-independent Dirichlet boundary conditions imposed at the domain endpoints, namely S(0) = 1and $S(\eta \rightarrow \eta_B) = \text{const}$ where η_B denotes a location far downstream of the origin.
-The Dirichlet condition at the origin can be set to unity without loss of generality since as evident from Eq.
-(46), a rescaling involving a multiplicative factor of S(0) leaves the governing equation unchanged.
+Previous studies have delineated the conditions leading to the existence and uniqueness of selfsimilar solutions as well as the attraction of spatially confined initial distributions toward self-similar base states [52].
+Here we focus on volume nonconserving positive states $S(\eta)$ consistent with timeindependent Dirichlet boundary conditions imposed at the domain end points, namely, S(0) = 1and $S(\eta \rightarrow \eta_B) = \text{const}$, where η_B denotes a location far downstream of the origin.
+The Dirichlet condition at the origin can be set to unity without loss of generality since, as evident from Eq.
+(45), a rescaling involving a multiplicative factor of S(0) leaves the governing equation unchanged.

-In general, for self-similarity to hold, there can be no intrinsic length or time scale imposed on the flow, in contrast to the steady state solutions examined in the previous section which depend on the groove length $Z_2 - Z_1$.
+In general, for self-similarity to hold, there can be no intrinsic length scale or timescale imposed on the flow, in contrast to the steady-state solutions examined in the preceding section which depend on the groove length $Z_2 - Z_1$.
 A simple scaling analysis of Eq.
 (19) reveals that self-similar solutions may be possible whenever $T \ll L^2/H \sim O(L/\varepsilon)$.
 To find such solutions, it is convenient to expand and rewrite Eq.
 (19) in the form